geek-ai/MAgent/doc/get_started.md

 ## Observation
 There are two parts in observation, spacial local view and non-spacial feature (see figure below).
-Spatial view consists of several channels.
-They will be masked by a circle or a sector.
+- Spatial view consists of several rectangular channels.
+These channels will be masked by a circle or a sector. (see view_range above).
+If the radius of a circle is 5, then the size of one channel is 11 x 11, where 11 = 5x2 + 1

-Non-spatial feature includes ID embedding, last action, last reward and normalized position.
+- Non-spatial feature includes ID embedding, last action, last reward and normalized position.
 ID embedding is the binary representation of agent's unique ID.

 <img src="../data/figure/observation_space.png" width="350">